-9. UF POLICIES AND RESOURCES

-ACADEMIC HONESTY
+8. UF ACADEMIC HONESTY POLICY

-The plagiarism and other violations of academic honesty will be punished with 0% grade for the assignment; the offender will be reported to the head of department and/or graduate school for possible actions.
+Plagiarism and other violations of academic honesty will be punished with 0% grade for the assignment; the offender will be reported to the head of department and/or graduate school for possible actions.
 The UF defines plagiarism in the following way